zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 a, Be aware some new States will be retrieved based on previous State. b, Or be passed by Action's payload.

+# useReducer

+No like useState, we send a value to useState, for useReducer, we send a Action to tell the reducer function how to processig the state.